MuawiaRehman/WinUtilsAutomator/DOCUMENTATION.md

 ## Overview

-**WinUtilsAutomator** is a collection of batch scripts designed to automate the installation of Windows in either UEFI or BIOS mode, handle disk partitioning, apply Windows images, and configure bootloaders.
-The utility will continue to expand with more features, making it an all-in-one tool for Windows setup and configuration.
+**WinUtilsAutomator** is a collection of batch scripts designed to automate various Windows installation, configuration, and management tasks.
+The main feature of the project is **WinBatchInstaller**, which automates the Windows installation process for both UEFI and BIOS modes.
+The toolset aims to streamline Windows setup by simplifying disk partitioning, image deployment, and bootloader configuration.

 ---

-## Script Details
+## WinBatchInstaller

+**WinBatchInstaller** is a sub-project that includes the following batch scripts for automating Windows installation:

-### win-installer.bat
+### 1. win-installer.bat
-The main script for managing the installation process.
-It presents the user with an interactive menu for selecting the installation mode (UEFI or BIOS), and allows cancellation of the installation.
+The main script that provides an interactive menu for users to:

-- **UEFI Mode**: Sets up partitions in UEFI-compatible format.
-- **BIOS Mode**: Uses MBR partitioning for legacy BIOS installations.
+- Install Windows in UEFI Mode.
+- Install Windows in BIOS Mode.
+- Cancel the installation.

-### disk-partitioning.bat
+### 2. disk-partitioning.bat
-This script handles partitioning tasks based on the selected installation mode.
-It:
+Responsible for partitioning the disk based on the selected installation mode:

-- Creates an EFI partition and a primary NTFS partition in **UEFI Mode**.
+- In **UEFI Mode**, it creates an EFI partition and a primary NTFS partition.
-- Converts the disk to **MBR** and creates a single NTFS partition in **BIOS Mode**.
+- In **BIOS Mode**, it creates a single NTFS partition and converts the disk to MBR.

-### dism.bat
+### 3. dism.bat
-This script applies the Windows image to the target disk:
+This script applies the Windows image to the NTFS partition:
-- It extracts the appropriate edition from the `install.wim` file.
+- Extracts the Windows edition from `install.wim`.
-- It applies the Windows edition to the designated disk and configures the bootloader for UEFI or BIOS installation.
+- Applies the selected Windows edition to the target disk.
+- Configures the bootloader for the selected installation mode.

 ---

 ## Installation and Setup

 1. **Download and Prepare**:
-   - Download the **WinUtilsAutomator** batch scripts (win-installer.bat, disk-partitioning.bat, dism.bat) from the GitHub repository.
+   - Download the **WinUtilsAutomator** batch scripts (`win-installer.bat`, `disk-partitioning.bat`, `dism.bat`) from the GitHub repository.
    - Place all batch files in the same directory.
    - Copy these scripts to a USB flash drive or any removable media.

 2. **Windows Installation Media**:
+   - WinBatchInstaller scripts containing USB.
    - Ensure you have a Windows installation ISO mounted as a virtual drive or on a USB drive.
    - You will also need a target disk for the Windows installation.